-- 1 The nature of the services related to agreed-upon procedures, performed on the Fund's semi-annual financial statements. - 2 The nature of the services related to assistance on the Fund's tax returns and excise tax calculations.
+- The nature of the services related to agreed-upon procedures, performed on the Fund's semi-annual financial statements. - 2 The nature of the services related to assistance on the Fund's tax returns and excise tax calculations.

-The following chart reflects fees paid to KPMG in the Fund and Predecessor Fund's last two fiscal years.
-One hundred percent (100%) of all services provided by KPMG to the Fund and the Predecessor Fund in each year were pre-approved and no fees were subject to pre-approval by the Audit Committee pursuant to Rule 2-01(c)(7)(i)(c) of Regulation S-X. The audit services are approved by the Audit Committee pursuant to an audit engagement letter, and, in accordance with the Fund's pre-approval policies and procedures, the Audit Committee of the Fund must pre-approve all non-audit services provided by KPMG, and all non-audit services provided by KPMG to the Adviser, or any entity controlling, controlled by, or under common control with the Adviser that provides ongoing services to the Fund that are related to the operations and financial reporting of the Fund.
+The following chart reflects fees paid to KPMG in the Fund's and Predecessor Fund's last two fiscal years.
+One hundred percent (100%) of all services provided by KPMG to the Fund in each year were pre-approved and no fees were subject to pre-approval by the Audit Committee pursuant to Rule 2-01(c)(7)(i)(c) of Regulation S-X. The audit services are approved by the Audit Committee pursuant to an audit engagement letter, and, in accordance with the Fund's pre-approval policies and procedures, the Audit Committee of the Fund must pre-approve all non-audit services provided by KPMG, and all non-audit services provided by KPMG to the Adviser, or any entity controlling, controlled by, or under common control with the Adviser that provides ongoing services to the Fund that are related to the operations and financial reporting of the Fund.
 In some circumstances, when certain services were not recognized at the time of the engagement to be non-audit services, the pre-approval requirement may be waived if the aggregate amount of the fees for such non-audit services constitutes less than five percent of the total amount of revenues paid to KPMG by the Fund during the fiscal year in which the non-audit services are provided.
-KPMG provided non-audit services to the Adviser during the Predecessor Fund's last two fiscal years, but these services did not relate directly to the operations and financial reporting of the Predecessor Fund, and therefore were not subject to pre-approval pursuant to Rule 2-01(c)(7)(ii) of Regulation S-X. KPMG did not provide any non-audit services to any entity controlling, controlled by or under common control with the Adviser that provides ongoing services to the Fund or Predecessor Fund.
+KPMG provided non-audit services to the Adviser during the Fund's last two fiscal years, but these services did not relate directly to the operations and financial reporting of the Fund, and therefore were not subject to pre-approval pursuant to Rule 2-01(c)(7)(ii) of Regulation S-X. KPMG did not provide any non-audit services to any entity controlling, controlled by or under common control with the Adviser that provides ongoing services to the Fund.
 The Audit Committee has considered whether the provision of non-audit services that were rendered to the Adviser was compatible with maintaining KPMG's independence.

-Year Ended e 30, 2018 Fiscal Period Ended December 31, 2018 Fiscal Year Ended December 31, 2019
+Fiscal Year Ended September 30, 2018 Fiscal Year Ended September 30, 2019

-Audit Fees paid by Fund \$2 200,000 N/A N/A
+Audit Fees paid by Fund \$122,123 \$0

-Audit-Related Fees paid by Fund 1 \$ 10,000 N/A N/A
+Audit-Related Fees paid by Fund 3 \$ 10,333 \$0

-Tax Fees paid by Fund 2 \$ 6,896 N/A N/A
+Tax Fees paid by Fund 4 \$ 5,147 \$0

-All Other Fees paid by Fund \$ 0 N/A N/A
+All Other Fees paid by Fund \$ 0 \$0

 Aggregate Non-Audit Fees paid by Fund

-and Adviser \$ 3,560 \$50,000 N/A
+and Adviser \$159,684 \$0

-- 1 The nature of the services related to agreed-upon procedures, performed on the Fund or Predecessor Fund's semi-annual financial statements. - 2 The nature of the services related to assistance on the Fund or Predecessor Fund's tax returns and excise tax calculations.
+- The nature of the services related to agreed-upon procedures, performed on the Fund's semi-annual financial statements. - 4 The nature of the services related to assistance on the Fund's tax returns and excise tax calculations.